Cyber-Chic/nasa/README.md

 <br>
 <br>
 # Why Are Light Curves Important?
 - Light curve graphs demonstrate changes in brightness over a period of time.
-When an exoplanet passes the front of a star, it blocks off their light.
-This is represented by a dip in the graph.
+When an exoplanet passes the front of a star, it blocks off the stars light.
+This is represented by a dip in a light curve graph.
 The larger the dip, the bigger the passing exoplanet is.
 Lightcurves also provide a wealth of information about an exoplanets year length, temperature, and atmosphere thickness.
 To learn more visit NASA's official website. <br>
 https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/background/ <br><br>